-To report a lost or stolen Bay State Access EBT card, call EBT Customer Service at 800-997-2555.
+To report a lost or stolen EBT card, call the Massachusetts EBT Customer Service at 1-800-997-2555.
 DTA will replace your card, but DTA will not replace any SNAP benefits that are stolen from your account.
 106 C.M.R. § 364.900 (D).
-Once you report a lost or stolen card you can get a new PIN (Personal Identification Number) so benefits cannot be stolen from your account.
+Once you report a lost or stolen card you can get a new PIN so benefits cannot be stolen from your account.

 DTA Policy Guidance:

 Online Guide Sections: Cross Programs > EBT > EBT Card Fees, Replacements and Notices